masai-school/full-stack-dev-1908/course/week_3/day_3/assignments.md

 ### FSD.W3.3.A

-Build a tax calculator with the following to display the amount of income tax an idividual has to pay the application should take 2 inputs total annual income and total annual savings.
+Build a tax calculator with the following to display the amount of income tax an individual has to pay the application should take 2 inputs total annual income and total annual savings.
 The rules for calculating the taxes are mentioned below

 - Below 2,50,000 no tax
 - Amount earned between 2,50,000 and 5,00,000 - 10% of the amount earned in this slab
 - Amount earned between 5,00,000 and 10,00,000 - 20% of the amount earned in this slab
-- Amount earned about 10,00,000 - 30% of the amount earned in this slab
+- Amount earned above 10,00,000 - 30% of the amount earned in this slab

 The rules for the rebate based on the savings is mentioned below